 Step 6: For a smoother finish try a hair dryer (low heat setting) to heat the surface then rub out air bubbles.

 Step 7: Repeat steps 5 & 6 for remaining wallpaper panels.
-We covered the desk sides first, and the front of the desk last.
+We covered the desk sides with contact paper first, and the front of the desk last.

 Applying faux wood contact paper to furniture is an easy way to improve the look to less than perfect furniture for a fraction of the price to replacing.